Buick has unveiled the Wildcat EV concept and it’s unlike anything that’s come before it.

 The 2-door coupe concept has a streamlined, aggressive look, with sculpted sides.

-The doors are called semi-swing – which means part of the roof panel pops open to make it easier for passengers to get in and out (see the image above).
+The doors are called semi-swing – which means part of the roof panel pops open to make it easier for passengers to get in and out.

 Buick has also introduced its new logo on the EV; a simple tri-colored logo in red, white and blue.

-Images of the concept show a bold front-end appearance that features a low-mounted, trapezoidal grille.
+Designers have given the concept a bold front appearance with a trapezoidal grille.

 Interior of the Buick Wildcat EV

-Meanwhile inside, the cabin has colors “intended to strike an emotional chord”.
+Buick also fitted the cabin with colors “intended to strike an emotional chord”.

-To finish the look, the design team added bright orange seat belts.
+The design team also added bright orange seat belts.

 The car can also detect if the driver’s heart rate rapidly increases and will adjust the settings to calm them down.